 The New York Arts Program is designed to provide interested students in any major the opportunity to experience working in an arts related field of their choice and earn up to 15 academic credits in the process.
 Selected students spend a semester living in New York City and working as an intern/apprentice.

 Graphic provided by 2009 Design Contest Winner Kelly Johnson

 Former students have interned with Saturday Night Live, Glamour, Teen Vogue, NBC, MTV, VH1, Mary Zimmerman’s Arabian Nights, Strasburg Institute, Young Peoples Chorus of NYC, and many others.
 The opportunities provided through the New York Arts Program are priceless and can oftentimes lead to careers within their selected field.
 A New York Arts Program representative visits Southwestern annually to meet with interested students.
-For more information about the program, please contact Maria Kruger, Internship Coordinator, who serves as the On-Campus New York Arts Program Representative.
+For more information about the program, please contact Dana Luna, Internship Coordinator, who serves as the On-Campus New York Arts Program Representative.

 Applications are reviewed as they are received.
 It is to your advantage to apply early.
 Final deadlines are:

 Spring: October 1

 Note: There is no summer program available; however, program housing is available in the summers to those students who have completed the New York Arts Program.

 Inside the NY Arts Program